Homotopy Types of Suspended $4$-manifolds: Introduction

 \section{Introduction}

 Recently, research on the homotopy properties of manifolds has emerged in two directions.
 The first direction is the loop homotopy of manifolds, which can be traced back to Beben and Wu's work \cite{BW15} in 2011.
 After them, many people made efforts to promote the development of this project, such as Beben, Theriault and Huang \cite{BT14,TB22,HT22}.
-On the other hand, in 2019 So and Theriault \cite{ST19} exhibited rich applications of the suspension homotopy of $4$-manifold in gauge groups and current groups, which are important study objects in geometry and physics.
-Hereafter, this topic has also been widely studied, such as \cite{Huang21,Huang22,Huang-arxiv,CS22,HL}.
+On the other hand, as exhibited by So and Theriault \cite{ST19}, the suspension homotopy of manifolds has rich applications in some important objects of geometry and physics, such as gauge groups and current groups.
+Hereafter, this research direction has been widely studied, such as \cite{Huang21,Huang22,Huang-arxiv,CS22,HL}.

-This paper contributes to a further research on the suspension homotopy type of manifolds.
-In the above related literature, due to some intractable obstructions, the authors usually avoid to handle the $2$-torsions in the integral homology groups of the manifolds.
-For example, So and Theriault \cite{ST19} required the $4$-manifolds are $2$-torsion-free in integral homology, Huang \cite{Huang-arxiv} restricts to $6$-manifolds with integral homology groups containing no $2$ or $3$-torsion, while Cutler and So \cite{CS22}, Huang and Li \cite{HL} respectively studied the suspension homotopy of simply-connected $6$-manifolds and $7$-manifolds after localization away from $2$.
+This paper contributes to a further research on the suspension homotopy of manifolds.
+In the above related literature, due to some intractable obstructions, the authors usually avoid to handle $2$-torsions of the integral homology groups of the manifolds.
+For example, So and Theriault \cite{ST19} required the $4$-manifolds are $2$-torsion-free in integral homology, Huang \cite{Huang-arxiv} restricts to $6$-manifolds with integral homology groups containing no $2,3$-torsions, while Cutler and So \cite{CS22}, Huang and Li \cite{HL} respectively studied the suspension homotopy of simply-connected $6$-manifolds and $7$-manifolds after localization away from $2$.

-In this paper we developed new technique and tools in homotopy theory to obtain \emph{relatively complete} (see comments below Theorem \ref{thm:S2M}) characterizations of the suspension homotopy of a given $4$-manifold $M$ which can have $2$-torsion in homology.
-For instance, we successfully apply certain homotopy properties of some $(n-1)$-connected finite CW-complexes of dimension at most $n+3$ to obtain the homotopy decompositions of $\Sigma^2M$.
-Moreover, the Ponstnikov squaring operation (\ref{eq:PostSq}) and the Pontryagin squaring operation (\ref{eq:PontrSq}) appear to be powerful in the characterizations of the first two homology sections of the homology decomposition of $\Sigma M$, see Section \ref{sect:SM}.
+In this paper we developed new technique and tools in homotopy theory to obtain \emph{relatively complete} (see comments below Theorem \ref{thm:S2M}) characterizations of the homotopy types of suspended $4$-manifolds which can have $2$-torsion in homology.
+For instance, we successfully apply certain homotopy properties of some \emph{$\mathbf{A}_n^3$-complexes} (defined below) to obtain the homotopy decompositions of $\Sigma^2M$.
+Moreover, the Postnikov squaring operation (\ref{eq:PostSq}) and the Pontryagin squaring operation (\ref{eq:PontrSq}) appear to be powerful in the characterizations of the homotopy type of $\Sigma M$, see Section \ref{sect:proofs}.